 Silicone vs. Saline

 A silicone implant is more expensive and a slightly longer incision needs to be made for insertion, while the saline implant requires a shorter opening and is less expensive.
 Silicone implant ruptures are not easy to detect because there is minimal change to the breast size while saline ruptures are easily discerned because there is typically complete loss of the volume of the implant.
-However, major manufacturers of both types of implants provide lifetime warranties against rupture; providing a free replacement implant in the event of a deflation as well as some financial assistance towards the cost of surgery, anesthesia and the facility in the first decade after the initial procedure.
+However, silicone implants tend to feel more natural than saline implants and they tend to have a lower risk of rippling along the edge.
+Currently, about 70-80% of patients choose silicone implants over saline.

 Recovery for breast augmentation surgery is often less than what many patients expect with most returning to non-strenuous jobs within a week.
 For the vast majority of patients who have their implants placed under the muscle, it is best to keeps their arms down to the side and not raise their elbows over their head for several weeks to protect the muscle which has been partially cut, sutured and is now on stretch as it is tented up over a prosthesis.